NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

 # Launch the program using two processes (worldSize == 2 and ranks == {0, 1}).
 mpirun -n 2 ...
 ```

-### Setup

-***GptSession***

-The `GptSession::setup` member function must be called to prepare the runtime
-to execute the inference on a batch of input sequences.
-That member function
-takes four arguments:

- * `batchSize`, the number of sequences in the batch,
- * `beamWidth`, the width of the beams in beam-search,
- * `maxSequenceLength`, the length of the longest input sequence,
- * `decoderPerRequest`, is the session asked to use a different decoder per
-   request.
-It must be set to `true` when running in-flight batching,
- * `maxTokensInPagedKvCache`, the maximum number of tokens that will have to be
-   stored in the KV cache when the paged KV cache is enabled.

 ### Generation